Updated: Jun 18

 Cheers to the weekend!
 To top off a week themed around the apartment balcony and balcony garden I thought I would share a fun summer cocktail recipe from the Charleston Distilling Co. that uses mint from my garden!
 But first, let me tell you about the gem that is the Charleston Distilling Company...

 The Charleston Distilling Co. is a small batch craft spirit distillery located actually on King St. just several blocks from Skinny Dip and next to an ice cream parlor that always smells of waffle cones.
 They opened several years ago and had their first whiskey hit the market last summer/fall.
 (My dad is on a waiting list for their bourbon haha)

 After the tour is completed you get the chance to purchase a flight and taste their product.
-They currently have several gin, vodka and a whiskey to choose from (Click HERE for complete listings), even a vodka made with the Carolina Reaper pepper!
+They currently have several gin, vodka, and a whiskey to choose from (Click HERE for complete listings), even a vodka made with the Carolina Reaper pepper!
 I personally have never been a fan of vodka or gin but they changed my mind.
-Apparently major companies add sugars and other elements for taste constancy which causes the the vodka to have the burning, what I assume is lighter fluid, taste but the Charleston Distilling Co. actually has flavor of the grain because of their small batch process.
-But their whiskey is still me favorite.
+Apparently major companies add sugars and other elements for taste constancy which causes the vodka to have the burning, what I assume is lighter fluid, taste but the Charleston Distilling Co. actually has the flavor of the grain because of their small-batch process.
+But their whiskey is still my favorite.

 So here is the recipe!